Quick-Start Guide

 The exception to this is setting the batch queue and project ID used for submission.
 The precedence of configuration options for the batch queue and project ID from lowest to highest is:

-1. batch_queue and project_id from $OLCF_HARNESS_MACHINE.ini (RGT_BATCH_QUEUE and RGT_PROJECT_ID)
+1. batch_queue and project_id from $OLCF_HARNESS_MACHINE.ini (overridden by setting RGT_BATCH_QUEUE and RGT_PROJECT_ID at launch)

 2. batch_queue and project_id from <Path_to_tests>/<app-name>/<test-name>/Scripts/rgt_test_input.ini